Sequential anomaly detection in the presence of noise and limited feedback: Experimental results

-{\bf Experiment 1.} Here we apply Algorithm \ref{alg:OCP_with_noise} to the above data.
-We set the learning rate $\eta_t = 1/\sqrt{t}$.
+We apply Algorithm \ref{alg:OCP_with_noise} to the above data with the learning rate set to $\eta_t = 1/\sqrt{t}$.
 Figure \ref{fig:exp1_mu}(a) illustrates the ground truth $\mu_t^*$ vs.\ the estimated parameter $\wh{\mu}_t$.
 Figures \ref{fig:exp1_mu}(c)--(d) show that the log-loss exhibits pronounced spikes at the jump times, and then subsides as the Forecaster adapts to the new parameters.
 Note that the variance of the log-loss is larger for the noisy case.
 Finally, Figure \ref{fig:exp1_mu}(e) shows that the empirical per-round regret is well below the theoretical bound in Theorem \ref{thm:root_regret}, with the regret for the noisy case again slightly larger.

 \textbf{Experiment 2a.} We now consider the detection of anomalies using Algorithm \ref{alg:label_eff}.
+For this experiment, data is generated using the same model described in Experiment 1 above.
+Recall that the goal is to detect anomalies corresponding to observations which would be difficult to predict given past data.
+In this spirit, we define the 25 observations following each changepoint in $\mu^*_t$ to be ``true'' anomalies, and our goal is to detect them with minimal probability of error.
+The basic idea is that after this window of 25 time steps, observations corresponding to the new generative model should be predictable based on past data and no longer anomalous.

 In this experiment, the Forecaster queries the end-user for feedback when $| \zeta(\wh{p}_t) - \tau_t|$ is small.
 As discussed in Remark~\ref{rem:comp_issues}, we use the transformation $\zeta(s) = Cs$ with $C = \exp(220)$.
+Figure \ref{fig:exp2_alg6_7}(a) shows the result of this experiment.
+Here the declared anomalies are shown as black dots superimposed on the log-loss, and the feedback times are depicted underneath.
+This result is described in more detail and compared with the result of Experiment 2b below.

-\textbf{Experiment 2b.} We now test Algorithm \ref{alg:anomaly_arbitrary}, which is designed for the case when feedback is provided at arbitrary times.
-In particular, in this simulation feedback is always provided when the Forecaster declares an event anomalous and with $20\%$ probability if it misses an anomaly.
+\textbf{Experiment 2b.} This experiment is run on exactly the same data as in Experiment 2a; the only difference is the feedback mechanism.
+In particular, we test Algorithm \ref{alg:anomaly_arbitrary}, which is designed for the case when feedback is provided at arbitrary times.
+In this simulation feedback is always provided when the Forecaster declares an event anomalous and with $20\%$ probability if it misses an anomaly.